 I developed the graphic below based on some of the illustrations in the book.
-This content helped me understand how I was seeing myself as that ‘good boss’ and seeing my staff members as unappreciative workers who were at times lazy and poor performers.
+This content helped me understand how I see myself as that ‘good boss’ and see my staff members as unappreciative workers who were, at times, lazy and poor performers.
 The full animation can be viewed here.

 I realized how self-betrayal was causing me to see myself as the ‘good boss’ and Franck as the bad, lazy employee who didn’t appreciate me.